Jopchumba/node-upwork/README.md

 [![Build Status](https://travis-ci.org/upwork/node-upwork.svg)](https://travis-ci.org/upwork/node-upwork)

 # Introduction
-This project provides a set of resources of Upwork API from http://developers.upwork.com based on OAuth 1.0a.
+The project provides a set of resources of Upwork API from http://developers.upwork.com based on OAuth 1.0a.

 # Features
 These are the supported API resources: